-- 3 It is you, the Creator of all, the Lord of the universe, who are a righteous Governor, and judge all who act with pride and insolence. - 4 It was you who did destroy the former workers of unrighteousness, amongst whom were the giants, who trusted in their strength and hardihood, by covering them with a measureless flood. - 5 It was you who did make the Sodomites, those workers of exceeding iniquity, men notorious for their vices, an example to after generations, when you did cover them with fire and brimstone. - 6 You did make known your power when you caused the bold Pharaoh, the enslaver of your people, to pass through the ordeal of many and diverse inflictions. - 7 And you rolled the depths of the sea over him, when he made pursuit with chariots, and with a multitude of followers, and gave a safe passage to those who put their trust in you, the Lord of the whole creation. - 8 These saw and felt the works of your hands, and praised you the Almighty. - 9 You, O King, when you created the illimitable and measureless earth, did choose out this city: you did make this place sacred to your name, albeit you need nothing: you did glorify it with your illustrious presence, after constructing it to the glory of your great and honourable name. - 10 And you did promise, out of love to the people of Israel, that should we fall away from you, and become afflicted, and then come to this house and pray, you would hear our prayer. - 11 Verily you are faithful and true.
+3 It is you, the Creator of all, the Lord of the universe, who are a righteous Governor, and judge all who act with pride and insolence.

+4 It was you who destroyed the former workers of unrighteousness, among whom were the giants, who trusted in their strength and daring, by covering them with a measureless flood.

+5 It was you who made the Sodomites, those workers of exceedingly iniquity, men notorious for their vices, an example to later generations, when you covered them with fire and brimstone[†].

+6 You made known your power when you caused the bold Pharaoh, the enslaver of your people, to pass through the ordeal of many and diverse inflictions.

+7You rolled the depths of the sea over him when he pursued with chariots and with a multitude of followers, and gave a safe passage to those who put their trust in you, the Lord of the whole creation.

+8 These saw and felt the works of your hands,

+and praised you, the Almighty.

+9 You, O King, when you created the immeasurable and measureless earth, chose this city.
+You made this place sacred to your name, even though you need nothing.
+You glorified it with your illustrious presence, after constructing it to the glory of your great and honorable name.

+10 You promised, out of love for the people of

+[†] 2:5 or, sulfur

+Israel, that if we fall away from you, become afflicted, and then come to this house and pray, you would hear our prayer.

+11 Truly you are faithful and true.

+12 When you often aided our fathers when hard pressed and humiliated, and delivered them out of great dangers,

+13 see now, holy King, how through our many and great sins we are crushed and made subject to our enemies, and have become weak and powerless.

+14 In our low condition, this bold and profane man seeks to dishonor this your holy place, consecrated out of the earth to the name of your

+Majesty.

-- 12 And when you did often aid our fathers when hard pressed, and in low estate, and delivered them out of gret dangers, - 13 see now, holy King, how through our many and great sins we are borne down, and made subject to our enemies, and are become weak and powerless. - 14 We being in this low condition, this bold and profane man seeks to dishonour this your holy place, consecrated out of the earth to the name of your Majesty. - 15 Your dwelling place, the heaven of heavens, is indeed unapproachable to men. - 16 But since it seemed good to you to exhibit your glory amongst your people Israel, you did sanctify this place. - 17 Punish us not by means of the uncleanness of their men, nor chastise us by means of their profanity; lest the lawless ones should boast in their rage, and exult in exuberant pride of speech, and say, - 18 We have trampled upon the holy house, as idolatrous houses are trampled upon. - 19 Blot out our iniquities, and do away with our errors, and show forth your compassion in this hour. - 20 Let your mercies quickly go before us.
-Grant us peace, that the cast down and broken hearted may praise you with their mouth. - 21 At that time God, who sees all things, who is beyond all Holy amongst the holy, heard that prayer, so suitable; and scourged the man greatly uplifted with scorn and insolence.
+15 Your dwelling place, the heaven of heavens, is indeed unapproachable to men.

+16 But since it seemed good to you to exhibit your glory among your people Israel, you sanctified this place.

+- 17Don't punish us by means of the uncleanness of their men, and don't chastise us by means of their profanity, lest the lawless ones should boast in their rage, and exult in exuberant pride of speech, and say, - 18 'We have trampled upon the holy house, as idolatrous houses are trampled upon.' - 19 Blot out our iniquities, do away with our errors, and show your compassion in this hour. - 20 Let your mercies quickly go before us.
+Grant us peace, that the downcast and broken hearted may praise you with their mouth." - 21 At that time God, who sees all things, who is beyond all Holy among the holy, heard that prayer, so suitable, and scourged the man who was greatly uplifted with scorn and insolence.